TDEE Calculator - Total Daily Energy Expenditure

 - Katch-McArdle - the only formula taking lean body mass into account.
+To use it, you may also need a lean body mass calculator.
 This is actually the only value you need to know to use it.

 - Schofield - equation used by WHO in their reports.
 To use it, you need to know the following variables: sex, age, and weight.
 This formula comes with a standard error of estimation, so the obtained BMR value can be adjusted according to the following rules:

 - Leaner subjects usually require more energy, while obese subjects have lower energy requirements.

 - Young subjects usually require more energy, while older people tend to require less energy.

 - light exercise 1-2 times/week,: 1.375,

 - moderate exercise 2-3 times/week: 1.55,

 - physical job or hard exercise 6-7 times/week : 1.9,

 - professional athlete: 2.4.